South Hackensack, New Jersey: Local government

 South Hackensack is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee has five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.
 The Township Committee is composed entirely of residents from the main section of the township, although Garfield Park residents are active in the zoning and planning boards.
 While South Hackensack has its own police department serving all three portions of the township, the neighboring borough of Wallington provides other emergency services for Garfield Park.

-As of 2025, members of the Township Committee are Mayor Gary Brugger (D, term on committee ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Yris Encarnacion (D, term on committee ends 2025; term as deputy mayor ends 2023), James A. Anzevino (D, 2023), Frank X. Cagas (D, 2024), and Luis E. Perdomo (D, 2023).
+As of 2025, members of the Township Committee are Mayor James Anzevino (D, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy Luis Perdono (D, term on committee and as deputy mayor ends 2026), James Gary Brugger (D, 2027), Frank X. Cagas (D, 2027), and Yris Encarnacion (D, 2025).

 Federal, state and county representation

-South Hackensack is located in the 9th Congressional District and is part of New Jersey's 36th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, South Hackensack had been in the 38th state legislative district.
+South Hackensack is located in the 9th Congressional District and is part of New Jersey's 38th state legislative district.